HauLeungLai/DS-Assignment-3/README.md

 ```
 ---
 ## How to compile
-Navigate to the folder location in terminal and:
+Open the terminal in the project folder and run:
 ```bash
 javac -d out $(find src -name "*.java")
 ```
+This will compile all Java files into the out/ directory.

 ---
 ## How to run
-If you wish to run it in manual way (more complex)
+Option 1: Manual (Complex)
-You need to start nine terminals or background processes, one per member:
+Start nine terminals or background processes, one per member:
 ```bash
 java -cp out council.CouncilMember M1
 java -cp out council.CouncilMember M2